WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/index.md

 You can download dfu-util from [Sourceforge](http://dfu-util.sourceforge.net/releases/dfu-util-0.9-win64.zip).

-Extract the zip to a convenient location that you can access using the Command Prompt.
+Extract the zip to a convenient location that you can access using the Terminal/Command Prompt.

 ### macOS

-For macOS, you'll need Brew.
-To install:
+For macOS, you'll first need to install Brew, if you don't already have it:

  1. Install [Brew](https://brew.sh/) if it isn't installed already.
  * Open the terminal.